Domain vs Hosting: Definition and Differences

 Whenever someone types in your website’s domain name, your web hosting provider will be responsible for sending its content to the visitor.

 Web hosts also provide beginner-friendly tools for all users so that you can manage the website with little to no technical skills.
-Besides, a hosting provider usually offers customer support, server maintenance, and website builders to help users create and maintain their site.
+Besides, a hosting provider usually offers customer support, server maintenance, and website builders to help users create and maintain their sites.

 In addition to storing website files, a web host protects the server and your website files from malicious attacks.